TheHive-Project/TheHiveDocs/admin/configuration.md

 misp {
   "MISP-SERVER-ID" {
-    # URL of the MISP server
+    # URL of the MISP instance.
     url = "<The_URL_of_the_MISP_Server_goes_here>"

-    # authentication key
+    # Authentication key.
     key = "<the_auth_key_goes_here>"

+    # Name of the case template in TheHive that shall be used to import
+    # MISP events as cases by default.
+    caseTemplate = "<Template_Name_goes_here>"

-    # tags that must be automatically added to the case corresponding to the imported event
+    # Tags to add to each observable imported from an event available on
+    # this instance.
-    tags = ["misp"]
+    tags = ["misp-server-id"]

+    # Truststore to use to validate the X.509 certificate  of  the  MISP
-    # truststore configuration (truststore using "cert" key is deprecated)
+    # instance if the default truststore is not sufficient.
     #ws.ssl.trustManager.stores = [
     #{
     #  type: "JKS"